 The evolution of the INvisible Project.

 In 2010, Nicole Hemmenway was relatively new to patient advocacy.
 She had just written a book describing her journey living with chronic pain and was searching for more ways to become involved with the pain community.
-Nicole felt certain others would benefit if they had an avenue to share their story, too.
+Nicole felt certain others would benefit if they had an avenue to share their stories, too.

 While attending a conference, Nicole connected with a small organization that would later evolve to become the U.S. Pain Foundation.
 Nicole decided to join forces with U.S. Pain to help amplify the voices and stories of people with pain.
-That first year, nine people were featured in a magazine-style publication, with profiles by Nicole and photos taken on a day in the life of each person.
+That first year, nine people were featured in a magazine-style publication, with profiles written by Nicole and photos taken on a day in the life of each person.

 INvisible Project on the road

 Beyond print and online editions, the INvisible Project is also available as a traveling display.
 The photo displays are lightweight and easy to set up, but they have a huge impact at pain awareness events, disability expos, health fairs, medical conferences, and other public events.

 U.S. Pain Foundation has even taken the displays to state legislatures, using the opportunity to educate lawmakers as they consider legislation that affects the pain community.

 Want to participate?

 Do you want to share your story to educate and inspire others?
 To put a face to the invisible challenges you face as a chronic pain patient?
 We welcome your ideas, and we’re looking for candidates for the next edition of the INvisible Project magazine.